AdamTakvam/DrBash/README.md

 ## Installation
 * There is no apt package for this repo.
 These are scripts; the source is the executable.
 * Clone this repo then run the ./mkbinlink script to create symlinks in `~/bin` to the executable scripts in this repo.
 * Ensure that '~/bin/' is in your path and Bob's your uncle.
-(I'm not really that old, I just think it's funny to talk like I am)
+(I'm not really that old; I just think it's funny)
 * Refer to the Scripts section below for a summaery of what the most significant scripts do.

 ## Usage